-But how about those dead serious situations of sending out a job application and inadvertently making a mistake on your resume?
+So what should you do when that happens and you submit a resume that has a typo or another mistake?
 Is there a reason to freak out and respond with a foot-long apology letter?
 Or should you just do nothing and hope nobody will notice?

-So if you’ve already made a mistake, you need to assess them to decide about the action you will take.
-A misplaced comma, missing period or a minor typo on your resume isn’t as glaring as an egregious misspelling of the hiring manager’s name.
+So if you’ve already made a mistake, you need to assess them to decide about the action you'll take.
+Not all typos are as bad as an egregious misspelling of the hiring manager’s name.

 You definitely don’t want to call attention to a mistake that hardly stands out from your resume.
 If it’s not something that may spread confusion or misinformation that would be critical to the understanding of your resume, there’s no reason to point it out.

 It’s not very wise to draw attention to the mistakes you made.
-Rather than pointing out your typos and grammatical errors, simply present it as an “updated copy” or as your most recent document to replace any prior versions.
+Rather than pointing out the mistakes and grammatical errors, simply present it as an “updated copy” or as your most recent document to replace any prior versions.

-Here’s an idea of how to resend your resume and save face after a major snafu:
+Here’s an example of how to resend your resume and save face after a major snafu:

-If you feel the need to be honest, however, you may as well get away with something short and light like this:
+On the other hand, if you feel the need to be honest, you might also get away with something short and light like:

 If you send your seemingly perfect resume, only to notice a typo or two later, don’t panic.
 Be kind to yourself, it’s not the end of the world.

-Many people have actually been hired for jobs despite typos in their resumes.
-We’re all humans and make mistakes on a daily basis.
+Many people have actually been hired for jobs despite typos and other mistakes on their resumes.
+We’re all human beings and make mistakes on a daily basis.
 However, there are some methods that can eliminate the possibility they’ll ruin your resume.

-Besides running a spell checker and proofreading it once again, engage a couple of eagle-eyed friends to scan your resume before you apply for a next job.
-They’ll far more likely to catch any formatting, grammar, spelling or timeline issues that you may have missed.
+- Also, make sure that someone else proofreads your resume.
+A couple of eagle-eyed friends scanning your resume before you apply for your next job can be very helpful.
+They'll be far more likely to catch any formatting, grammar, spelling, or timeline issues that you may have missed.